spikedelik/project_starter_kit/README.md

     *   **Option B (Manual Download)**: If your AI tool doesn't have a direct "clone" option, you can download the files manually:
         1. On this GitHub page, look for a green button that says `Code`.
         2. Click on it, and then select `Download ZIP`.
         3. Once downloaded, unzip the file.
-You'll get a folder like `your-repo-name-main`.
+You'll get a folder like `project_starter_kit-main`.
 Rename this folder to whatever you want your project to be called (e.g., `my-awesome-website`).
         4. Now, open this newly renamed folder directly in your AI-powered IDE.

 2.  **Tell Your AI What You Want!**: